radumarias/rencfs/docs/readme/Testing.md

 #### In Browser

 Do step 9 from above.
 This will open VSCode in browwser.
+Instead of taking step 8 and the above, you can directly click on the container name.

 #### In local VSCode